Bug report #12008

 is not interpreted in legend and composer's legend.

-#4 Updated by Regis Haubourg about 5 years ago
+#4 Updated by Regis Haubourg over 5 years ago

 wordwrap("myfield", 5, '%') > abcde%hijkl%mn..